ibm-cloud-docs/power-iaas/pricing.md

 ## Monthly usage
 {: #pricing-monthly-usage}

-{{site.data.keyword.powerSys_notm}} instances are charged at a monthly rate that is pro-rated per hour.
-If you add resources to an LPAR during the middle of a month, the monthly bill for the LPAR reflects the resource change and the LPAR price that is pro-rated per hour.
+{{site.data.keyword.powerSys_notm}} instances are charged at a monthly rate that is prorated per hour.
+If you add resources to an LPAR during the middle of the month, the monthly bill for the LPAR reflects the resource change and the LPAR price that is prorated per hour.

 In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance that has one core with 8 GB of memory, a 150 GB disk, and is running AIX 7200-03-02, at a base price of $250.57 per month ($0.343 per hour).
 As the month progresses, the customer adds more memory.
 The new price for the LPAR is $339.45 per month ($0.465 per hour).
-The monthly bill is pro-rated by the hour for the resources deployed.
+The monthly bill is prorated by the hour for the resources deployed.

 | Hours elapsed in a month       | Amount charged   |  LPAR description     |
 | ----------------------------- | ----------------- | --------------------  |